HaiderMalikk/Reddish-Trends/README.md

 <img src="./public/linkgrey.png" alt="Home" width="42"/>
 </a>

-## Project Idea: TradeSenseAI
+## Project Idea: Reddish Trends

-TradeSenseAI is a hybrid stock prediction system that combines social sentiment analysis with traditional financial data and advanced analytics to provide a more accurate, holistic prediction model.
+Reddish Trends is a hybrid stock prediction system that combines social sentiment analysis with traditional financial data and advanced analytics to provide a more accurate, holistic prediction model.

 ## 🔥 How It Works

-Instead of just using social media sentiment or just stock trends and market info, TradeSenseAI combines both to make a unique trading helper:
+Instead of just using social media sentiment or just stock trends and market info, Reddish Trends combines both to make a unique trading helper:
 - It analyzes social media posts to gauge public sentiment about a company or stock while also using traditional financial data such as stock prices, trading volumes, and economic indicators to make predictions.
 - It provides stock predictions and recommends actions based on the analysis of both social media and financial data.